 In the rain and wind, we slowly pushed ourselves along the 4km climb up Alpha Moraine, with about 900m of elevation.
 I was exhausted.
-This had been the hardest physical activity I’d done in a long time and was really felling it.
+This had been the hardest physical activity I’d done in a long time and was really feeling it.
 The little sleep the night before didn’t help either, but what was I thinking - I had days of this!

 We crested the Moraine and saw nothing but clouds and had limited visibility of the range.
 We stopped for a quick break, then miraculously a gust of wind cleared the clouds and we got our first view of the beautiful rocky knolls, Lake Fortuna and Pluto and a view all the way to Port Davey.

 Slowly we meandered along the track, passing just below the summit of Mount Hesperus, before descending into the relatively sheltered wooden platforms of Lake Cygnus.

 I sat down in sheer exhaustion and started to cook dinner.
 Only to misread the instructions on my meal and cook the most awful mac and cheese I’d ever had.
 But the long day was complete, and this crazy plan of walking the Arthurs was starting to work out.